chinnyy/FYP_Project/README.md

 /R : Scripts to produce figures

-/data : Data necessary for data processing and to run the scripts
+/DATA : Data necessary for data processing and to run the scripts

 /R_processing : Script to process WOA data and sample information

+/PLOTS: Plots from R and R_processing stored here